ikostan/domain-check/README.md

 3. Enter "2" if you not intrested in sending email.

 PLEASE NOTE:
-- In case isSilen is TRUE + isSend is TRUE + you not provided sender configurations >>> script will continue to run BUT email notifications will not be sent.
+- In case isSilen is TRUE + sendEmail is TRUE + you not provided sender configurations >>> script will continue to run BUT email notifications will not be sent.

   ###C: test_sendEmail function.
 1. There is test_sendEmail function for debuging and fine-tuning porposes.